 Step 4: Raise funds

-Alongside clarity of mission and vision, when it comes to accessing funding and scaling, Sally pinpoints:
+Alongside the importance of having clarity of mission and vision, when it comes to accessing funding and scaling, Sally pinpoints the following as some of the key factors for success:

 Step 5: Leverage technology